-- At Holly Park School we aim to promote a pleasant and respectful attitude in all our pupils, with emphasis on self discipline, respect for others their opinions and property, and courtesy and good manners.
-We aim to enable all pupils to behave in a way that shows respect for themselves and others - We are committed to working in partnership with parents and outside agencies in creating a happy, balanced, caring and safe environment in which our pupils can thrive and achieve success. - To help all children develop a sense of right and wrong, to develop an understanding of the consequences of their actions and to take responsibility for their actions - To support children in accepting and following school rules

-- At Holly Park, we endeavour to ensure that staff work together to maintain high standards of behaviour.
-All members of staff are supported and valued. - Our aim is to be positive to praise good behaviour and to be fair.
+- To have a culture of kindness and positivity.
+The culture is set by the way that the adults behave. - To promote a pleasant and respectful attitude in all our pupils, with emphasis on self-discipline, respect for others, their opinions and property, and courtesy and good manners.
+We aim to enable all pupils to behave in a way that shows respect for themselves and others - Commitment to working in partnership with parents and outside agencies in creating a happy, balanced, caring and safe environment in which our pupils can thrive and achieve success. - To ensure that staff work together to maintain high standards of behaviour. - To be clear that children's behaviour is often telling us about an unmet need.
+All staff are aware of how potentially traumatic adverse childhood experiences, including abuse and neglect, can impact on a pupil's mental health, behaviour, and education. - To teach children rather than punish so that there is future improved behaviour. - To recognise good behaviour children going over and above. - To ensure children recognise there will be consequences for poor behaviour.